M1raculous/FiveM-Website/README.md

 where it says `https://discord.com/widget?id=878959343712751636&theme=dark` you need to change ?id= to you *server id*.

 # PLEASE NOTE!!!
 There may be bugs, report them and i will *maybe* fix them.
 Remember this is a *free* website.
-Don't expect good support.
+Don't expect good if any support.
 This website is **NOT** responsive.

 Made by **M1raculous#1337**